cordy001/TermuxNetHunter/README.md

 click Y to delete the existing tar files or You want to back-up it

+### After the Installation
 ![data_005](assets/data_006.jpg)

-this is the manuals to open the netHunter on termux

-### After the Installation
+open the netHunter by typing nh and follow the last instructions below 👇

 Copy paste this to install the Kali GPG Keys and this is also setup everything

 ```sh